mlatcl/mlatcl.github.io/_projects/interfaces.md

 layout: project-single
 title: Interfaces
-excerpt: The Interfaces research programme develops interpretable, self-sustaining multi-agent AI systems — treating software as the interface between socio-technical needs and AI capabilities, with validation in healthcare and other high-stakes settings.
+excerpt: The Interfaces research programme develops interpretable, self-sustaining multi-agent AI systems, treating software as the interface between socio-technical needs and AI capabilities, with validation in healthcare and other high-stakes settings.
 featured_image: alina-grubnyak-ziqkhi7417a-unsplash.jpg
 people: